 1/2 cup of sour cream

-1 cup of frozen thawed peas, optional
+1 cup of frozen-thawed peas, optional

 Directions:

-Start by combining the spices, Kosher salt and freshly ground black pepper in a small bowl.
+Start by combining the spices, Kosher salt, and freshly ground black pepper in a small bowl.
 Dredge each chicken breast in the flour.
 Set aside.

-Still using the whisk, add flour and cook, stirring, for 1 minute, then add the broth/stock and Worcestershire sauce. whisk well to incorporate.
+Still using the whisk, add flour and cook, stirring, for 1 minute, then add the broth/stock and Worcestershire sauce.
+Whisk well to incorporate.
 Let simmer while stirring occasionally, until the sauce begins to thicken slightly, around 3 to 5 minutes.

 *Tempering: Once reduced, reserve 3 tablespoons of the hot liquid in a small bowl.
-Add 1 tablespoon at a time the 1/2 cup of sour cream until it’s completely blended.
+Add 1 tablespoon at a time to the 1/2 cup of sour cream until it’s completely blended.
 Set aside.

 Remove the pan from the heat.